Vance arrives in Israel to shore up Gaza's fragile ceasefire

 Residents said prices for essential goods soared on Sunday after militants killed two Israeli soldiers and Israel responded with strikes that killed dozens of Palestinians.
 Israel also threatened to halt humanitarian aid.

+At a market in the central city of Deir al-Balah, a 25-kilogram (55-pound) package of flour was selling for more than $70 on Sunday, up from about $12 shortly after the ceasefire.
+By Tuesday, the price was around $30.

 Mohamed al-Faqawi, a Khan Younis resident, accused merchants of taking advantage of the perilous security situation.
-“Our concern stems from the wicked merchants,” he said.
-“They are exploiting us.”
+“They are exploiting us,” he said.

 Gaza doctors say bodies returned with signs of torture

-A senior health official in Gaza said some bodies of Palestinians returned by Israel bore “evidence of torture” and called for an investigation.
+A senior health official in Gaza said some bodies of Palestinians returned by Israel bore “evidence of torture” and called for a United Nations-launched investigation.

 So far, only 32 of the bodies have been identified, according to Gaza's Health Ministry.

-Dr. Muneer al-Boursh, the ministry's general director, said in a social media post late Monday that some had evidence of being bound with ropes and metal shackles, blindfolds, deep wounds, abrasions, burns and crushed limbs.
+Dr. Muneer al-Boursh, the ministry's general director, said in on social media late Monday that some had evidence of being bound with ropes and metal shackles, blindfolds, deep wounds, abrasions, burns and crushed limbs.

-He called for the United Nations to launch an “urgent and independent international investigation.”

 The Israel Prisons Service denied that prisoners had been mistreated, saying it had followed legal procedures and provided medical care and “adequate living conditions.”

-Israeli hostages released from Gaza have also reported being bound by metal shackles and harsh conditions, including frequent beatings and starvation.
+Israeli hostages released from Gaza have also reported metal shackles and harsh conditions, including frequent beatings and starvation.

-In the 2023 attack on Israel that sparked the war, Hamas-led militants killed around 1,200 people, mostly civilians, and abducted 251 people as hostages.
+In the initial 2023 attack on Israel, Hamas-led militants killed around 1,200 people, mostly civilians, and abducted 251 people as hostages.

 The Israel-Hamas war has killed more than 68,000 Palestinians, according to Gaza’s Health Ministry, which does not distinguish between civilians and combatants in its count.
 The ministry maintains detailed casualty records that are seen as generally reliable by U.N. agencies and independent experts.
 Israel has disputed them without providing its own toll.